Best Home Warranty Companies in Nebraska

 Nebraska has very limited rules regarding home warranties.
 While life insurance and vehicle service contracts are thoroughly covered in Nebraska's regulations, home warranty policies aren't.

 The Nebraska Department of Insurance regulates home warranty companies to ensure they operate lawfully.
 Before they can sell warranties, home warranty companies have to get a license from the department.
-This license shows they have enough money to pay for repairs or replacements on claims if needed, so homeowners don't end up with no coverage or unexpected costs.
+This license shows they have enough money to pay for repairs or replacements on claims if needed.

 The Nebraska Department of Insurance also states that home warranty providers must: